 False friends when learning German

 When learning German, English speakers often encounter “false friends,” which are words that look or sound similar in both languages but have different meanings.
 These can lead to misunderstandings and humorous situations.
-Here are some common German-English false friends:
+Recognizing and mastering these false friends is essential for clear and confident communication in German.

 Common German-English False Friends